 For our first-time homebuyer and foreclosure clients, we also offer Credit and Debt Counseling Services.
 This service goes beyond the basics that are introduced under the Financial Capacity

 Building Services.
 In addition to reviewing your tri-merged report, we assist you in resolving errors and omissions that impact your credit score and can impede your ability to obtain the lowest possible loan rate.
 We review your income, expenses and current debt and prepare a detailed summary of your household budget.
 Together we analyze your spending budget and work on solutions to reduce your debt and improve your credit score by establishing a Credit Rebuilding Plan.

 There are no fees for our services but every client is required to pay the cost of obtaining a merged credit report and scores obtained by RDRC.

 After the collapse of the housing market and bank failures that led to the Great Recession of 2008, RDRC began to provide financial education as a core component of all of our youth and adult programs and services.

 Because of our focus on youth development, we believe that getting the job is only half the challenge – developing good money management habits is essential and can last a lifetime.

-Our Financial Capacity Building Course reaches over 1,500 persons per year covering topics such as the differences between banks, credit unions and non-bank financial services centers, and the fees associated with each option; how to obtain your free credit score; how to review, challenge and correct errors on your credit report; how to set-up a savings plan; and your rights as a consumer under the Federal Consumer Protection Act of 1968.
+Our Financial Literacy Course reaches over 1.5k persons per year covering topics such as the differences between banks, credit unions and non-bank financial service centers, and the fees associated with each option; how to obtain your free credit score; how to review, challenge and correct errors on your credit report; how to set-up a savings plan; and your rights as a consumer under the Federal Consumer Protection Act of 1968.

-To register for any of our neighborhood preservation workshops or counseling services, click on the RDRC Housing Application, complete and return the form to us by mail, in-person drop-off or return to us by email to firstname.lastname@example.org.
+To register for any of our neighborhood preservation workshops or counseling services, please complete our (form) email form to Malcolm Harewood at email@example.com.